Receiving feedback at work is about more than just saying “I’ll take it on board moving forward”.

 Your workplace needs to be filled with feedback, both positive and negative.
 Your employees crave it, your managers need it, and your colleagues will appreciate it.

 Do you want to learn more about feedback in the workplace?
-Then check out the next article in this series: 10 ways to create a feedback culture in the workplace.
+Then check out our article on 10 powerful feedback models to use at work.